SouthsideSoftware/delcom-indicator/README.md

 ##Supported Platforms
 This library is known to work on Mac and Linux platforms where [node-hid](https://www.npmjs.org/package/node-hid) can be installed.
 It was designed and tested on Mac OS/X 10.9.2, Max OS/X 10.11.3 and Raspian (all updates installed as of March 12, 2016).
-It has not been tested on Windows but should work provided that node-hid can be installed.
+It has also been tested on Windows 10.
 It requires Node 4.x or higher.

 Depending on your platform, Node-hid may require a compile, which adds additional dependencies.
 See the [node-hid readme](https://github.com/node-hid/node-hid) for details.